-Boca Raton School Injury Lawyers
+Boca Raton School Injury Lawyer

 You trust your school to care for your child.
 When they fail to do so, they should be held accountable for their actions.
 Children spend a large majority of their time at school or at a pre-school facility.
 Parents send their children there with the expectation that they will be provided with a safe environment and cared for while under the school’s supervision.
 But, the safety of children at school is not always a guarantee.
 While most school workers, teachers, and principals are caring professionals who care about their students, injuries, abuse and accidents can still occur.
-Boca Raton school injury lawyers at Leifer Law Firm can help you.
+Boca Raton school injury lawyers at Leifer & Ramirez can help you.

 Common School Injuries

 Each year, 4 million children are injured on school grounds, and it is estimated that 80 percent of children see a nurse on-site for injuries they received at school.
 These injuries can happen in a variety of situations.

 Child injury attorney Florida at Leifer & Ramirez can help you regardless of how your child was injured.
 Just some of the injuries we have helped our clients with include:

 - Negligence on part of the teacher or school

 Unfortunately,we often hear about school shootings in the news; however, they do not account for a high percentage of school-related injuries.
 Only approximately 10 percent of school injuries that required hospitalization were intentional.

 But, just because an injury is labeled an “accident” does not mean someone isn’t liable for your child’s suffering.